Seci-Coin/electrum-seci-server/HOWTO.md

    you may want to close secid for incoming connections and connect outbound only.
 Most servers do run full nodes with open incoming connections though.

-2. Consider restarting secid (together with electrum-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.
+2. Consider restarting secid (together with electrum-seci-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.

 ### Step 11.
 (Finally!)
 Run Electrum Seci server

 The magic moment has come: you can now start your Electrum Seci server as root (it will su to your unprivileged user):

-    # electrum-server start
+    # electrum-seci-server start

 Note: If you want to run the server without installing it on your system, just run 'run_electrum_server" as the unprivileged user.